jamart3d/sqliteTest2/README.md

 # myapp

-A simple Flutter sqflite app working in google idx. the code is copied from somewhere , i forget, but needed some updateing to work properly.
+A simple Flutter sqflite app working in google idx. the code is copied from somewhere, i forget,<BR>
+but needed some updateing to work properly.
 Only for andriod emulator.

 ## Getting Started